 Some thrip species are beneficial insects, but others do serious damage to flowers, fruits and vegetables.
 Different types may attack specific plant families, but these pests strike garden favorites from roses and raspberries to tomatoes and onions.
 Adult thrips feed on plants and lay eggs on or inside plant leaves.
 The eggs hatch into hungry larvae that can mature in as little as two weeks.
 Multiple generations occur in a single growing season.
 Thrips also can transmit serious plant diseases.

-Control: Because of their small size, thrips often go unnoticed until damage is done.
+Because of their small size, thrips often go unnoticed until damage is done.
 Effective treatment starts early in the season, before populations grow.
-GardenTech® brand offers highly effective options to kill thrips by contact and keep working for up to three months.
-These products can be used to treat onions right up to one week before harvest, and tomatoes or raspberries up to one day before you pick and eat*:
+GardenTech brand offers highly effective options to kill thrips and protect plants:

-- Sevin® Insect Killer Ready to Use simplifies treating individual plants and small garden areas.
-The adjustable nozzle lets you select a direct stream or a broader spray.
+- Sevin Insect Killer Ready to Use2 simplifies treating individual plants and small garden areas.
+Adjust the spray container's nozzle to spray widely or narrowly and kill thrips on contact.
 Cover all plant surfaces thoroughly, including buds, fruit and the undersides of leaves.

-- Sevin® Insect Killer Concentrate provides an economical and efficient option to treat larger vegetable gardens and ornamental plantings.
-Use with a pump-style sprayer, and cover all plant surfaces thoroughly.
+- Sevin Insect Killer Concentrate and Ready to Spray provide economical and efficient options to treat larger vegetable gardens and ornamental plantings.
+These products kill by contact and keep protecting against thrips for up to three months.
+Cover all plant surfaces thoroughly.
 Give special attention to the undersides of leaves.

 GardenTech is a registered trademark of Gulfstream Home and Garden, Inc.